Over Fifty Years of Commitment

 2008: Agreed to try new St Michael’s hall for monthly meetings: Nigel Burton (ex national Civic Society body) addressed the AGM.

-2010: The vision of Tony and Sue Konieczny and Stefan Horowskij for the future of the society presented to the AGM and discussed – needed to be more proactive and less reactive, appealing to younger people; meeting agreed to regenerate society under new management and steering committee to be chaired by John Wilson; concerns about Arts Council for Wales funding cuts; extraordinary meeting in October addressed by Matthew Griffiths of the Civic Trust for Wales; email account established; cattle market site plans monitored by Alan Michie who became chair of the re-launched Society; TK and Ruth Coulthard vice-chairs, Sue Konieczny and Kath Bransom in secretarial positions, Stefan H and David Sheers to deal with planning matters; only Mike Foden (and briefly Shirley Shirley) continued from the ‘old’ committee, though others helped the transition.
+2010: Following a well-publicised appeal for new team members, the vision of Tony and Sue Konieczny and Stefan Horowskij for the future of the society presented to the AGM and discussed – needed to be more proactive and less reactive, appealing to younger people; meeting agreed to regenerate society under new management and steering committee to be chaired by John Wilson; concerns about Arts Council for Wales funding cuts; potential ‘Smart Town’ initiatives discussed; extraordinary general meeting in September re-launched the Society and elected Alan Michie as Chair, TK and Ruth Coulthard vice-chairs, Sue Konieczny and Kath Bransom in secretarial positions, Stefan H and David Sheers to deal with planning matters; only Mike Foden continued from the ‘old’ committee, though others helped the transition; October meeting addressed by Matthew Griffiths of the Civic Trust for Wales; email account established; Society funds about £2500 at relaunch; a BBNP Sustainable Tourism Action Plan for Abergavenny was received in July

 The ’new’ Society has continued to hold open meetings with guest speakers (once a year with entertainment) but holds fewer social events (an annual lunch is held thanks to Kath Bransom) or visits to other places.
 Some grants are made to local causes consistent with the Society’s objectives, but there is more emphasis on spending on our own projects, some as modest as annual contributions to St Mary’s Priory Flower Festival, and active involvement in partnership projects.
 Activity peaked in 2013 and 2014 when town regeneration project opportunities were sought, though with little success, but the town has continued to perform better than many others; Committee meetings are now held in council chamber at Town Hall.